EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    > Notice that you specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use RabbitMQ for pub/sub.

-1. Open a **new** terminal window in VS Code and change the current folder to `dotnet/FineCollectionService`.
+1. Open a **new** terminal window in VS Code and change the current folder to `FineCollectionService`.

 1. Enter the following command to run the FineCollectionService with a Dapr sidecar: